AbishekKJ/monzo-crawler/README.md

 poetry run python main.py https://monzo.com --max_depth=1 --workers=5
 ```

-Configuration :
+Configuration:

 The following attributes are configurable via config/<environment>.yaml

 workers:

-controls the maximum number of threads that can run concurrently
+<mark>controls the maximum number of threads that can run concurrently</mark>

 max_depth:

-number of levels to go down while fetching urls.
-Each time we follow the links present on a url, we increase a level.
+<mark>number of levels to go down while fetching urls.
+Each time we follow the links present on a url, we increase a level</mark>

 total:

-number of retries to make if fetching of url fails
+<mark>number of retries to make if fetching of url fails<mark>

 backoff_factor:

-The base value for introducing a delay between retries, preventing server overload.
+<mark>The base value for introducing a delay between retries, preventing server overload</mark>

 status_forcelist:

-A list of HTTP status codes that should trigger a retry for Python requests
+<mark>A list of HTTP status codes that should trigger a retry for Python requests</mark>